athms/hcprep/README.md

-# HCprep
+# HCPrep

-HCprep is a Python toolbox that allows to easily:
+HCPrep is a Python toolbox that allows to easily:
 1.  download the [Human Connectome Project](http://www.humanconnectomeproject.org) (HCP) [task-fMRI](https://www.humanconnectome.org/study/hcp-young-adult/project-protocol/task-fmri) data via the Amazon S3 storage system and
 2. preprocess these specifically for deep learning (DL) analyses with [tensorflow](https://www.tensorflow.org/).

-HCprep stores the data locally in the [Brain Imaging Data Structure](https://bids.neuroimaging.io) (BIDS) format.
+HCPrep stores the data locally in the [Brain Imaging Data Structure](https://bids.neuroimaging.io) (BIDS) format.

-To make the tfMRI data usable for DL analyses with tensorflow, HCprep can appply simple data cleaning steps to the downloaded tfMRI data and stores these in the [TFRecords format](https://www.tensorflow.org/tutorials/load_data/tfrecord).
+To make the tfMRI data usable for DL analyses with tensorflow, HCPrep can appply simple data cleaning steps to the downloaded tfMRI data and stores these in the [TFRecords format](https://www.tensorflow.org/tutorials/load_data/tfrecord).

 **NOTE: This project is still under development.**

 ## 1. Installation

-HCprep is written for Python 3.6 and requires a working Python environment running on your computer.
+HCPrep is written for Python 3.6 and requires a working Python environment running on your computer.
 We recommend to install the [Anaconda Distribution](https://www.anaconda.com/distribution/) (available for all major platforms).
 You will also need to install [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), [tensorflow (1.13)](https://www.tensorflow.org/install/pip), and [nilearn](https://nilearn.github.io/introduction.html#installing-nilearn).

 ## 2. Getting Data Access